ddebowczyk92/OpenLineage/README.md

   SemanticAnalyzer.
 It traverses the plan's Abstract Syntax Tree (AST) to identify input and output datasets, as well as the transformations performed on the data.
-It leverages a custom parser (separate from Hive's parser) for more advanced column level lineage analysis.
+It leverages a custom parser (separate from Hive's parser) for more advanced column-level lineage analysis.
 * OpenLineage Event Generation: Based on the query plan analysis, the hook constructs OpenLineage events, capturing the data lineage information.
 Events include details about the job, datasets (inputs and outputs), and the relationships between them.
+The resulting OpenLineage event will be of type `COMPLETE` for successful queries and `FAIL` for failed queries.
 * Transport: The events are then sent to the configured transport.
 * Dataplex Integration (Optional): If configured with the `gcplineage` transport, the OpenLineage events are published to Dataplex, creating a